-- Unexpended plant and facilities funds designated for capital projects, equipment and the major renovations of all existing buildings including research, education and general, and auxiliary. - Auxiliary enterprises funds related to self-supporting activities which provide non-instructional support in the form of goods and services to students, faculty, and staff upon payment of a specific user charge or fee. - Education and general funds designated for operational requirements, academic initiatives, research, faculty recruitment, and University initiatives. - Quasi-endowment funds related to unrestricted resources invested in the Foundation's pooled endowment fund, intended to be invested for the long-term unless otherwise approved by the Board of Trustees or a designated authority. - Stabilization funds designated to provide budgetary stabilization for operations due to unforeseen and/ or uncontrollable circumstances to ensure responsible long-term financial stability.
-Funds should be used for an unanticipated one-time disruption in funding or catastrophic event and shall not be used to cover operating shortfalls that could have been anticipated and managed. - Other unrestricted - funds undesignated for a specific use or purpose.
+- Unexpended plant and facilities funds designated for capital projects, equipment and the major renovations of all existing buildings including research, education and general, and auxiliary. - Auxiliary enterprises funds related to self-supporting activities which provide non-instructional support in the form of goods and services to students, faculty, and staff upon payment of a specific user charge or fee. - Education and general funds designated for operational requirements, academic initiatives, research, faculty recruitment, and University initiatives. - Quasi-endowment funds related to unrestricted resources invested in the Foundation's pooled endowment fund, intended to be invested for the long-term unless otherwise approved by the Board of Trustees or a designated authority. - Stabilization funds designated to provide budgetary stabilization for operations due to unforeseen and/or uncontrollable circumstances to ensure responsible long-term financial stability. - Other unrestricted funds undesignated for a specific use or purpose.

-The following table summarizes the University's unrestricted net position as of June 30, 2020 and 2019 (\$ in thousands):
+Table 38 summarizes the University's unrestricted net position as of June 30, 2021 and 2020: